juanmiguelnz/aws-sap-c01/iam/idp-azure-ad.md

   * From the AWS IAM Dashboard, go to Identity Providers.
 Click Add Provider.
   * Give the Provider a name and upload the Federation Metadata XML file.
 Click Add Provider.

+#### 3. Create an AWS IAM Role
+These are the IAM Roles that syncs back to Azure AD and be assigned to Azure users.

+#### 4. Create an AWS IAM User
+This user will be used by Azure AD to connect to AWS to list the IAM Roles.
+Follow least privilege guidelines.
+  * Create the a new IAM User with list role permissions
+  * Create Access Key
+  * Take note Access Key ID and Secret

+#### 5. Provision
+  * From Azure AD, click Provisioning.
+Select "Automatic" as Provisioning Mode.
+  * Use the Access Key ID and Secret sa credentials.
+  * Click Start Provisioning

 #### See: